nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Programmable:** Pertaining to the capability of DNA nanostructures to be programmed for precise assembly and function.

-### Expanded Definition and Usage\nDNA nanostructures exemplify the intersection of biology and engineering, offering a versatile platform for innovations across scientific disciplines.
+### Expanded Definition and Usage:
+DNA nanostructures exemplify the intersection of biology and engineering, offering a versatile platform for innovations across scientific disciplines.
 Their ability to form precise, complex shapes at the nanoscale allows for advancements in diagnostic tools that can detect diseases at molecular levels, drug delivery systems that target and treat cells with high specificity, and sensors that respond to environmental changes with high sensitivity.
 Ongoing research aims to harness the full potential of DNA nanostructures in creating more advanced, functional devices that can interact with biological systems and the environment in sophisticated ways.